jacobm3/vault-install/README.md

 # Setup Remaining Nodes

 Run these commands on each additional node you wish to join to the cluster.
+Hostname resolution must be working at this point and the nodes should all be able to reach each other on TCP/8200 and TCP/8201.
+The TLS certificates and private key must be available to the Vault command during the joining process.

 ## Join to Cluster